$\textit{Ab Initio}$ Exact Calculation of Strongly Correlated Nucleonic Matter

 Figure~\ref{fig:fig_pairing} presents the correlation energies using different many-body methods and their deviations from the exact solution by direct diagonalzing.
-As shown, perturbative approaches like MBPT diverge rapidly as the interaction strength $|g|$ increases.
-While non-perturbative methods such as CCD, truncated SCGF using the algebraic diagrammatic construction [ADC(3)-D], and IMSRG(2) offer significant improvements in the weak-coupling regime, they still exhibit substantial deviations in the strong-coupling regime $|g|\gtrsim 1.0$.
+As shown, perturbative approaches like MBPT at order $n$ ($n$=2, 3, 4) depart from exact solutions rapidly as the interaction strength $|g|$ increases.
+While non-perturbative methods such as CCD, ADC-SCGF at third-order in the ADC hierarchy plus CCD amplitude corrections [ADC(3)-D]~\cite{Barbieri2017,marino2026}, and IMSRG(2) offer significant improvements in the weak-coupling regime, they still exhibit substantial deviations in the strong-coupling regime $|g|\gtrsim 1.0$ MeV.
 In contrast, the FCIQMC results are in remarkable agreement with the exact energies across the entire range of $g$, with statistical errors being almost negligible.
 The benchmarking shows the superior accuracy of FCIQMC, especially in strongly coupled situations where truncated many-body methods break down (see Fig.~\ref{fig:fig_pairing}).
-Our implementation for the Richardson model is made publicly available for reproducibility and further development \cite{githubcode}.
+Our implementation for the Richardson model is made publicly available for reproducibility and further development~\cite{githubcode}.